Sparse grid quadrature on products of spheres: Numerical results

-We now turn to estimates for rules on a single sphere, in order to use them with Theorem \ref{HL-theorem-new-3}.
-On a single unit sphere, our sparse grid quadrature rule is an optimal weight rule $q_j = q_r^{\gamma}(S_j),$ based on an increasing union of spherical designs, $S_j := \bigcup_{i=0}^j X_i$.
-Its worst case error is therefore smaller than that of the optimal weight rule $q_r^{\gamma}(X_j)$ based on $X_j,$ the largest spherical design contained in the union, which is, in turn no greater than the worst case error of the equal weight rule $q_r^{\gamma,(\QMC)}(X_j)$ based on $X_j,$ with weights $1/|X_j|$,
+We now turn to estimates for rules on a single sphere, in order to use them with Theorem~\ref{HL-theorem-new-3}.
+On a single unit sphere, the \textsc{da} sparse grid quadrature rule whose worst case error is to be estimated is an optimal weight rule $q_j = q_r^{\gamma}(S_j),$ based on the increasing union of the approximate spherical designs from Table~\ref{HL-table-DA-designs}, $S_j := \bigcup_{i=0}^j X_i$.
+Its worst case error is therefore no larger than that of the optimal weight rule $q_r^{\gamma}(X_j)$ based on $X_j,$ the largest spherical design contained in the union, which is, in turn no greater than the worst case error of the equal weight rule $q_r^{\gamma,(\QMC)}(X_j)$ based on $X_j,$ with weights $1/|X_j|$,

 According to Hesse, Kuo and Sloan \cite[Theorem 4]{HesKS07}, for $\gamma=1$, we have the bound